Alternatives to Divorce Trial

 San Marcos, CA – Contested divorces that go to trial make headlines, but divorce trials are time-consuming, emotionally wrenching, and expensive.
 Most of the time, there are viable alternatives to trial that achieve your desired results.

 If you and your spouse are able to agree on broad issues like child custody and support, division of community and separate property, and spousal support, you should be able to avoid trial.
-If your divorce will be amicable, it is best to outline all areas of agreement prior to meeting with your attorney.
+If your divorce will be amicable, it is best to outline all areas of the agreement prior to meeting with your attorney.
 Bring a list of initial agreements to your first appointment, along with your financial and other documentation.
 After your attorney’s initial review, they can provide feedback, suggest other areas to discuss with your spouse, and ensure that you are getting a fair shake.

 if you and your spouse are at odds about the terms of the divorce, you can still avoid trial by consulting with a mediator.
 As an impartial third party, a mediator can help frame the discussion of contested issues so that both you and your spouse can arrive at an agreement.
 While mediation may not resolve every dispute, progress can often lead to a concrete settlement.